 There was no clear cause of death the autopsy could find.
 They wrote it down as a heart attack but from what the coroner said, it was as if his heart had simply stopped beating, and there was no sign of trauma whatsoever.

 Two years later, my beloved and I were wed.

-We spent some years travelling, before coming back her, to Mumbai, to have our six children.
+We spent some years travelling, before coming back here, to Mumbai, to have our six beautiful children.

 Three years ago my beloved was diagnosed with cancer.
-She fought long and hard, but yesterday, she shuffled off this mortal coil.
+She fought long and hard, but yesterday, she finally gave in shuffled off this mortal coil.